 We do this in different ways at the classroom level by staff and on a school-wide level.
 On a school-wide level, I wholeheartedly and happily embrace the vision of the school and all policies.
 One of the things I have been learning about GCCS is that when decisions are made, we should involve others in our community.
-Being mindful of the community nature of our school and allowing the opportunity to learn from all stakeholders is something I am excited to dive into and create opportunities for in the future.
 Not only does this approach honor our families but create a strong bond with our community.
 One way in which we do this is by reviewing school policies at the end of each school year, at the beginning of each school year, and sometimes throughout the school year.
-I have organized the discipline policy in a chart form with mild, moderate and severe consequences to give clarity and transparency to the expectations of GCCS.
+The discipline policy is organized in a chart form with mild, moderate and severe consequences to give clarity and transparency to the expectations of GCCS.
 In addition, with parent and staff input we created a bus policy to ensure safety for all riders.